-I have cooked on a lot of charcoal grills, and my new favorite is the Hasty-Bake 357 PRO.
+I have cooked on a lot of charcoal grills, and my new favorite is the Hasty Bake 357 PRO.
 Period.
 It is just about the perfect charcoal grill/smoker combo.
 And the 357 is large.
-There are 522.5 square inches (27.5” x 19”), enough for 24 burgers allowing 4 1/2 x 4 1/2" for each burger, more if you crowd them in, enough a large July 4 party.
+There are 522.5 square inches (27.5” x 19”), enough for 24 burgers allowing 4 1/2 x 4 1/2″ for each burger, more if you crowd them in, enough for a large July 4 party.

 But perfection doesn’t come cheap.

 What blows me away is that the core concepts of the design go back to 1948.
 Since then, Hasty Bake has refined and polished off the rough edges.
 Founded by Grant Hastings, it has been under the ownership and guidance of Richard Alexander in Tulsa since 1993.

 Like what you’re reading?
 Click here to get Smoke Signals, our free monthly email that tells you about new articles, recipes, product reviews, science, myth-busting, and more.
 Be Amazing!